 - Draw pictures of you and a senior friend having fun together.
 Make it into a greeting card and write a nice note inside.

-- Send cards to residents at a senior living home to brighten someone’s day.
+- Send cards or door hangers to residents at a senior living home to brighten someone’s day.

 - Learn more with a Learning to Give lesson Living History – An Intergenerational Philanthropy project